dkpankaj1/laraveladminkit/readme.md

 ## Overview

 AdminKit for Laravel provides a seamless way to integrate a customizable admin interface into your Laravel application.
-The `install:adminkit` Artisan command allows you to choose between two themes (**Kadso** or **Aprox**) and automatically copies controllers, middleware, requests, view components, views, assets, migrations, language files, and routes to your project.
+The `install:adminkit` Artisan command allows you to choose between two themes (**Kadso** or **Drezoc**) and automatically copies controllers, middleware, requests, view components, models, support files, views, assets, migrations, language files, and routes to your project.

 ## Requirements